rosasam17/RT5000/README.md

    Functional: The soup will be able to make a family size or individual meal.

    Non-functional: The threshold for the amount of servings will be 6.
 The range odd serving sizes will be 1-6.

+ 9.
+   Functional: The serving will be poured directly into bowls.

+   Non-functional: It will take 30 seconds for each serving size to be served.

 10.
    Functional: The recipie will contain carrots and celery.